mijp1/castep-docs/docs/tutorials/Coreloss/Coreloss.md

 Now, re-run Optados.
 This create the same files as before.
 Again, let's focus on the boron result.
 The output file `bn_B1K1_core_edge.dat` now starts like:

 ```
--0.1658927622868E+02    0.0000000000000E+00    0.0000000000000E+00    0.0000000000000E+00    0.2380874466795E-04    0.2380871874215E-04    0.4761746341010E-04
+-16.879627404257498        0.0000000000000000        4.3418325679994708E-005
--0.1657927571493E+02    0.0000000000000E+00    0.0000000000000E+00    0.0000000000000E+00    0.2381712134151E-04    0.2381709540197E-04    0.4763421674348E-04
+-16.869627177952179        0.0000000000000000        4.3433042280034070E-005
 ```

-This time, there are 6 columns: the first 2 are the normal broadened data, the 3rd is the sum of those 2, the next 2 are the instrumentation-broadened data and the 6th column is the sum of the previous 2 columns again.
-We are only interested in the 1st and 4th column (counting energy as the 0th) for this tutorial.
-Plotting it with the same batch file as [above](Coreloss.md#plot_bat) (with the 2nd block being "1:5" instead of "1:3" to reflect the different column used)  yields us this graph:
+The columns represent the same information as before.
+Plotting it with the same batch file as [above](Coreloss.md#plot_bat) yields us this graph:

 ![1s missing core edge](1s_missing.png){width="50%"}

 ## Supercell

 The periodic images of the core-hole will interact with one another.
 As this is unphysical, we need to increase the distance between the core-holes.
 This is done by creating a supercell.
-To do this, we will create a 2x2x1 supercell.
+To do this, we will create a 2x2x2 supercell.
 There are multiple ways of doing this, but this tutorial will cover how it can be done using [Vesta](https://jp-minerals.org/vesta/en/).
 First, upload the `cell` file we used to Vesta.
 From the top of the toolbar, go into `Edit -> Edit Data -> Unit cell...`.
-This should open up a window that looks like this
+This should open up the window below

 ![Edit unit cell window](cell_window.png)